Assistant Professor of Plant Pathology

 - Candidates must be supportive of the mission of the Land-Grant system.

-- Candidates must also have a commitment to IFAS core values of excellence, diversity, global involvement, and accountability.
+- Candidates must also have a commitment to UF core values of excellence, discovery & innovation, inclusion, freedom & civility, community, and stewardship.

 - Postdoctoral experience and a strong background and knowledge on methods for identification of fungal, bacterial and viral pathogens.

 - Evidence of ability to conduct independent and collaborative research in plant disease diagnostics, etiology, management, and biotechnology with practical applications in cropping systems.